Niel518/Chromatic-Block-Encoding/README.md

 # Chromatic Block Encoding

 ## Overview
-A unique file encoding and decoding system that transforms binary data into a visually structured image representation.
-This project allows you to encode any file into a PNG image where data is embedded using geometric shapes and color-coded sections, and then decode it back to the original file.
+A file encoding and decoding system that transforms binary data into a visually structured image representation.
+This encoder turns any file into a PNG image where data is embedded using geometric shapes and color-coded sections, and then the decoder turns it back to the original file.

 ## Key Features
 - Encode any file into a visually intricate PNG image